FROM THE CHAIRMAN OF THE BOARD

 Sweet Salone Design Project, Sierra Leone

-In 2019, Aurora continued its Sweet Salone project in cooperation with three design teams As We Grow, 1+1+1, and Hugdetta.
+In 2020, Aurora continued its Sweet Salone project in cooperation with the three design teams, As We Grow, 1+1+1, and Hugdetta, and started a new collaboration with Terrably Good in the USA.

 Lettie Stuart Pottery Center and School